redtexts/texts/wildcat_1980s_capitalism_destruction.md

 We are opposed to all capitalist front organisations, such as CND.
-We are also opposed to the anti-fascist fronts which seek to channel people's resistance to fascism and racism into support for capitalist democracy, which maintains the very system which is responsible for these evils.
-We stand for independent working class direct action against racists.
+We are also opposed to the anti-fascist fronts which seek to channel peoples' resistance to fascism and racism into support for capitalist democracy, which maintains the very system which is responsible for these evils.
+We stand for independent working class **direct action** against racists.
 The idea of a front of workers with "progressive" capitalists against "nasty" ones was used by the left to mobilise the working class into the holocaust of the Second Imperialist World War.